Wakefield Trinity: 2010–2015: Financial difficulties

-2016–present: Stability
+2016–2023: Struggles and Relegation from the Super League

 Chris Chester was appointed head coach 16 March 2016 and revitalised the squad.
-Compared to the previous season when the team were fighting for survival, Chester guided them to a top 8 finish and a place in the Challenge Cup semi final.

-2017 proved to be more successful than many pundits imagined - once again Trinity were in the top 8 of Superleague, despite being many peoples tip to finish last and face a relegation battle.
-In 2018, Wakefield finished 7th on the table at the end of the Super League XXIII season.
-The club went on to finish 5th at the end of the Super 8's.
+Compared to the previous season when the team were fighting for survival, Chester guided them to a top eight finish and a place in the Challenge Cup semi final, with Wakefield making the top eight for a second year in a row in 2017.
+In 2018, Wakefield finished 7th on the table at the end of the Super League XXIII season, finishing 5th at the end of the Super 8's.